 - Includes a focus on his role in the evolution of modern primitivism

-- Runs Sept 17, 2021 – Jan 9, 2022 (preliminary dates)
+- Runs Sept 17, 2021 – Jan 9, 2022

-- See also: Albertina visitor & tickets info
+- Albertina visitor info

 (Head, 1911-12 (limestone) by Amedeo Modigliani; Minneapolis Institute of Arts, MN, USA; Gift of Mr. and Mrs. John Cowles, 62.73.1 © Minneapolis Institute of Art)

 The large end-of-year art exhibitions skipped 2020 in Vienna for reasons that need no explanation.
-But they’re back (hopefully) with a vengeance in 2021.
+But they’re back with a vengeance in 2021.

 The exhibition chooses not to focus on the misplaced stereotype of an artist troubled by addiction and ill health, attracted to the seedier side of life, and doomed to an early death in poverty before his art became fully appreciated.